 Redox titrimetry also is used for the analysis of organic analytes.
 One important example is the determination of the chemical oxygen demand (COD) of natural waters and wastewaters.
-The COD provides a measure of the quantity of oxygen necessary to completely oxidize all the organic matter in a sample to CO_2 and H_2O .
-Because no attempt is made to correct for organic matter that can not be decomposed biologically, or for slow decomposition kinetics, the COD always overestimates a sample's true oxygen demand.
-The determination of COD is particularly important in managing industrial wastewater treatment facilities where it is used to monitor the release of organic-rich wastes into municipal sewer systems or the environment.
+The COD is a measure of the quantity of oxygen necessary to oxidize completely all the organic matter in a sample to CO2 and H2O.
+Because no attempt is made to correct for organic matter that is decomposed biologically, or for slow decomposition kinetics, the COD always overestimates a sample's true oxygen demand.
+The determination of COD is particularly important in the management of industrial wastewater treatment facilities where it is used to monitor the release of organic-rich wastes into municipal sewer systems or into the environment.

 A sample's COD is determined by refluxing it in the presence of excess $K_2Cr_2O_7$, which serves as the oxidizing agent.
-The solution is acidified with H_2SO_4 using Ag_2SO_4 to catalyze the oxidation of low molecular weight fatty acids.
-Mercuric sulfate, $HgSO_4$, is added to complex any chloride that is present, preventing the precipitation of the Ag^+ catalyst as AgCl.
+The solution is acidified with H_2SO_4 , using Ag_2SO_4 to catalyze the oxidation of low molecular weight fatty acids.
+Mercuric sulfate, $HgSO_4$, is added to complex any chloride that is present, which prevents the precipitation of the Ag^+ catalyst as AgCl.
 Under these conditions, the efficiency for oxidizing organic matter is 95-100%.
-After refluxing for two hours, the solution is cooled to room temperature and the excess $Cr_2O_7^{2-}$ is determined by back titrating using ferrous ammonium sulfate as the titrant and ferroin as the indicator.
-Because it is difficult to completely remove all traces of organic matter from the reagents, a blank titration must be performed.
+After refluxing for two hours, the solution is cooled to room temperature and the excess $Cr_2O_7^{2-}$ determined by a back titration using ferrous ammonium sulfate as the titrant and ferroin as the indicator.
+Because it is difficult to remove completely all traces of organic matter from the reagents, a blank titration is performed.
 The difference in the amount of ferrous ammonium sulfate needed to titrate the sample and the blank is proportional to the COD.

 Iodine has been used as an oxidizing titrant for a number of compounds of pharmaceutical interest.
-Earlier we noted that the reaction of $S_2O_3^{2-}$ with I_3^- produces the tetrathionate ion, $S_4O_6^{2-}$.
-The tetrathionate ion is actually a dimer consisting of two thiosulfate ions connected through a disulfide (-S-S-) linkage.
-In the same fashion, I_3^- can be used to titrate mercaptans of the general formula RSH, forming the dimer RSSR as a product.
+Earlier we noted that the reaction of $S_2O_3^{2^-}$ with I_3^- produces the tetrathionate ion, $S_4O_6^{2^-}$.
+The tetrathionate ion is actually a dimer that consists of two thiosulfate ions connected through a disulfide (-S-S-) linkage.
+In the same fashion, I_3^- is used to titrate mercaptans of the general formula RSH, forming the dimer RSSR as a product.
 The amino acid cysteine also can be titrated with I_3^- .
 The product of this titration is cystine, which is a dimer of cysteine.
-Triiodide also can be used for the analysis of ascorbic acid (vitamin C) by oxidizing the enediol functional group to an alpha diketone and for the analysis of reducing sugars, such as glucose, by oxidizing the aldehyde functional group to a carboxylate ion in a basic solution.
+Triiodide also is used for the analysis of ascorbic acid (vitamin C) by oxidizing the enediol functional group to an alpha diketone and for the analysis of reducing sugars, such as glucose, by oxidizing the aldehyde functional group to a carboxylate ion in a basic solution.